hackoregon/btc-backend/backend_installation_readme.md

 		See http://www.vagrantup.com/ for vagrant.

-2) Copy this git repository to a folder on your computer, make that folder your working directory These files should be in the folder:
+2) Copy this git repository to a folder on your computer and make that folder your working directory.
+These files should be in the folder:

 	install2.sh : installation of openresty and other configurations